- Ph.D., Vanderbilt University, 1991

 Boyles received his Ph.D. from Vanderbilt University in 1991, is a fellow in the Philosophy of Education Society, past-president of the American Educational Studies Association and past-president of the John Dewey Society.

-Deron Boyles, From a Gadfly to a Hornet: The Intellectual Life of Joseph Kinmont Hart, in preparation.
+Deron Boyles and Kenneth J. Potts, From a Gadfly to a Hornet: The Intellectual Life of Joseph Kinmont Hart, forthcoming.

 Deron Boyles, “Neuropragmatism and Schooling: Commercialism, Reductionism, and the Push toward Neuro-Anything,” in Philosophers of Education Consider Neuroscience, ed.
 Clarence Joldersma (New York: Routledge, in preparation).